 Launching the 2015 UK-China Year of Cultural Exchange, Carma Elliot, Minister, Cultural and Education Section of the British Embassy hoped that it would provide “a great opportunity to deepen and strengthen the UK’s relationship with China across the arts and creative industries.
 We can build on long-standing foundations of mutual respect and appreciation for our long and rich cultural histories, which continue to inspire innovation and creativity”.

 The UK Season of the 2015 UK-China Year of Cultural Exchange is sponsored by IELTS.
-It is supported by strategic communications partner, BBDO and strategic media partners including China Daily, Phoenix Media, Modern Media Group, Tencent and Youku.
+It is supported by strategic communications partner, BBDO and strategic media partners including China Daily, ifengart, Modern Media Group, Tencent and Youku Tudou.

 5 – 21 June 2015, Central Academy of Fine Arts Museum, Beijing